7. Research Degrees

 2. Full-time and part-time PhD students wishing to submit their thesis in Alternative Format must submit a request by the end of their second year of registration (FT) or fourth year (PT).
 Note that this option is not available to MPhil students.

 3. Interested students should make enquires to their supervisors early in their research if they feel that their output may be suitable for the Alternative Format.
 If they wish to apply formally, students should complete the Alternative format PhD form and submit it to their Institute.
 The Institute Research Monitoring Committee will decide whether an Alternative Format submission is appropriate and report this to the next Graduate School Monitoring meeting; if approved, the form should be sent to the Academic Quality and Records Office which will enter this on the student record.
 If the application has not been accepted, the Institute will explain the decision to the student.

 *This section is currently being revised

 1. Research Degrees students who are Tier 4 Visa holders must consult the University’s Compliance Officer for advice prior to making an extension request.

 2. Applications for extensions to the time limits for the submission of theses by research degree students will be considered by the Head of Graduate School.
 All applications will be considered rigorously to ensure fair and consistent treatment of students across the University.
 Decisions will be reported to the Research Degrees Committee.
-Details of the normal deadlines for different postgraduate study schemes are given in the Annex to this document.

 3. Extensions should only be requested in exceptional circumstances.
 It is expected that students and departments will make every effort to avoid seeking extensions.
 All postgraduate students should be aware of their final deadline and should be working towards it.
 Staff supervising postgraduate students should stress the importance of meeting the deadline, both for the students themselves, and for the University, which must be able to demonstrate to external bodies that it achieves satisfactory submission rates.